 #11: Rev. Dr. Pauli Murray

 The first quarter in the third installment of the American Women Quarters honors Reverend Doctor Pauli Murray.
-It was released on February 1, 2024.
-Emily Damstra, who previously designed three of the quarters in the series, designed it, and Joseph Menna, who sculpted the ninth coin, sculpted it.
-The quarter is minted in Philadelphia, Denver, and San Francisco.
+Emily Damstra was the designer, and Joseph Menna was the sculptor.

-Pauli Murray, the first Black queer person featured on U.S. currency, was a trailblazing poet, activist, legal theorist, and Episcopal priest.
+Pauli Murray, the first Black queer person featured on U.S. currency, was a poet, activist, legal theorist, and Episcopal priest.
 Overcoming racial and gender barriers, Murray earned a J.D. from Howard Law School and became the first African American to receive a JSD from Yale Law School in 1965.
 A co-founder of the National Organization for Women, they also contributed to landmark civil rights cases, including Brown v.
 Board of Education, through their groundbreaking book The States’ Laws on Race and Color.
 In 1977, Murray made history as the first African American woman ordained as an Episcopal priest.
-Posthumously recognized with sainthood by the Episcopal Church and honored with a Yale residential college, Murray’s legacy of advocacy and scholarship endures.

 #12: Patsy Takemoto Mink

 The 12th coin in the series honors Patsy Takemoto Mink, the first woman of color and the first Asian-American woman to serve in Congress.
-The coin was released on March 25, 2024, and minted in Philadelphia and Denver.
-It was designed by Beth Zaiken and sculpted by John P. McGraw, who also designed and sculpted the Jovita Idar quarter.
+It was designed by Beth Zaiken and sculpted by John P. McGraw.

-Patsy Mink, the first Asian-American woman elected to Congress, was an innovator for gender and racial equality.
+Patsy Mink was an innovator for gender and racial equality.
 After graduating from the University of Chicago Law School and overcoming barriers due to her interracial marriage, she opened her own practice and co-founded the Oahu Young Democrats.
 In 1964, she became the first Asian-American woman to serve in the U.S. House of Representatives, where she promoted bilingual education and affordable childcare and co-authored Title IX.
 She also passed the Women’s Educational Equity Act in 1974 and became the first Asian-American to run for president when nominated by the Oregon Democrats.
 Reelected to Congress in 1990, she served six terms and founded the Congressional Asian-Pacific American Caucus.
 After she died in 2002, Title IX was renamed the Patsy T. Mink Equal Opportunity in Education Act in her honor.

 #13: Dr. Mary Edwards Walker

 The 13th coin in the American Women Quarters Program honors Dr. Mary Edwards Walker.
-It was released on June 3, 2024, and was designed and sculpted by Phebe Hemphill.
+This quarter was designed and sculpted by Phebe Hemphill.
 Dr. Walker is known for her service as a nurse, doctor, and surgeon during the Civil War.

 Dr. Mary Walker, the first female Army surgeon, broke barriers in medicine and women’s rights.
 After graduating as the second woman ever from Syracuse Medical College, she volunteered with the Union Army in 1861, initially serving as a nurse due to gender bias.
-By 1863, she became a surgeon, treating soldiers on the front lines and civilians across battle lines.
+By 1863, she had become a surgeon, treating soldiers on the front lines and civilians across the battle lines.
 Captured by Confederates in 1864, she endured four months as a prisoner of war before resuming her service.
-She received the Medal of Honor for Meritorious Service for her dedication and is the only woman awarded this distinction.
+She received the Medal of Honor for Meritorious Service for her dedication, making her the only woman to be awarded this distinction.
 A staunch advocate for women’s rights, she refused traditional women’s attire, fought for suffrage, and published Hit: Essays on Women’s Rights in 1871, solidifying her legacy as one of the country’s most celebrated activists.

 #14: Celia Cruz

 Celia Cruz is the honoree of the 14th coin in the American Women Quarters Program.
-The coin was released on August 12, 2024, at the Philadelphia and Denver Mints.
-Like the previous quarter, it was also designed and sculpted by Phebe Hemphill.
+This quarter was designed and sculpted by Phebe Hemphill.

 #15: Zitkála-Šá